Leaf retention: Evergreen.

 covering entire plant.

 Bloom: October to November.
-Reduced bloom in high rainfall years.
+Bloom is delayed by high temperatures and reduced in high

 Fruit: Tufted, wind bourn seeds similar to those of dandelion.